Blue Planet (role-playing game): Second edition (BPv2): Fantasy Flight Games

 A second edition of the game (BPv2) was published in 2000 by Fantasy Flight Games as a series of several books.
 In addition to the Player's Guide and Moderator's Guide, there were five supplements: Fluid Mechanics, First Colony, Frontier Justice, Natural Selection, and Ancient Echoes.
 This edition uses a new role-playing game system called the Synergy Game System that streamlined and simplified the complex combat system of the first edition.
 Instead of percentile dice, the second edition uses one to three 10-sided dice, a new initiative system, and abstract armor and damage modeling.

 In 2002, Steve Jackson Games produced a GURPS version of Blue Planet under license from Fantasy Flight Games.

 FASA Games published a revised second edition known as Blue Planet Revised (BPR) in 2012.
 The revised edition consisted of two core books, the Player's Guide and the Game Master's Guide, which streamlined the second edition rules and added material originally published in the Fluid Mechanics and Natural Selection supplements.
 These were followed by a revised Ancient Echoes supplement in 2013.

 Recontact - Third Edition (BPv3): Biohazard Games

 In April 2021, Biohazard Games and Gallant Knight Games launched a kickstarter for Blue Planet: Recontact, the third edition of the game.
 The crowdfunding campaign was successful, with an estimated delivery of October 2022.
+The first printed books reached backers in November 2025.